scott-ellenoff/VoteTracker/README.md

 In addition they can see all of their past votes in the home page.
 # Usage Guide #
 To use the app follow the installation instructions above.
 Once the App is running create a login by clicking "Sign Up".
 You can then use this to login and "Start Tracking the Votes".
+The home page is where the user votes on Bills.
+To vote on a bill the user clicks on the thumbs-up, thumbs-down, or thumb-sideways.
+These represent yes, no, and abstain respectively.
+Once the user has voted they will see their past votes below this on the home page.
+They can follow these links to see the bill  details on past bills and a map of how Legislators Voted.
+To follow legislators the User must navigate to the Profile page.
+To add a legislator they click the "Add Legislator" button and selec add on the legislator they want to follow.
+This legislator is now in their followed list which will be reflected below.
+In addition to this the user can unfollow legislator by swiping on the followed legislator and clicking "unfollow".
+The user can also view followed legislator's profiles by clicking on the legislator in the list.
+This will bring the user to the legislator profile view which shows the legislators past  votes on bills and the bill info.
+The User also sees "match percentage" on the profile page between them and followed legislators.
+This match percentage is the percent of time they vote the same way as the legislator did on a bill.